Comparing NBN Internet with DSL, Cable, and Satellite Options

 What is the National Broadband Network (NBN)?

-The original NBN was all about speeds up to 1000 Mbit/s, but skeptics and a government change later, it mellowed down to a commitment of a minimum of 25 Mbit/s—which is still a leap from the prehistoric connection many were accustomed to.
-From gaming, streaming, to keeping the kids entertained on a rainy day, having decent internet isn’t just a luxury; it’s a necessity!
+The NBN originally promised speeds up to 1000 Mbit/s, but later rollout changes brought that down to a guaranteed minimum of 25 Mbit/s.
+From gaming, streaming, to keeping the kids entertained on a rainy day, having decent download speeds is pretty much a necessity in today’s world.

-The NBN employs a smorgasbord of technologies to cater to the diverse landscapes and needs of Australians.
+The NBN options available across Australia use a smorgasbord of technologies to cater to the diverse landscapes and needs of Australians.
 Each option comes with its own kit and caboodle, which may impact both performance and availability in your locale.

 • Fibre to the Node (FTTN): Uses a node somewhere around your neighbourhood, completing the last leg to your home via copper cables.